Possession of marijuana in Minnesota is sometimes a crime

 Identification of the marijuana or THC

-The government will try to prove, that the material they claim to be marijuana or THC, actually is.
+The government will try to prove that their material is marijuana or THC.
 And they will argue that statutes make a “mixture containing” marijuana or THC, a crime to knowingly possess.

-But the definition of marijuana excludes parts of the cannabis plant form the definition of marijuana.
+But the definition of marijuana excludes parts of the cannabis plant from the definition of marijuana.
 These laws directly conflict with each other.